mccalderonc/Phastatus_experience_over_effiency/README.md

 10. Figure_1
 11. FigureS2

-There is an additional file needed for the code number 9, which is included in the repository.
+Additional .csv files are included in this repository.

 Colonies have been renamed as colony 1, 2 and 3.
 Original names are
 - La Gruta = colony 1